Troubleshooting One and Out Audits

 Problem: Starting page redirects to another site that is not allowed in the Include List.

-Resolution: Replace Starting Page, delete the Include List, then save the audit.
-ObservePoint will automatically recreate the default Include List based on the Starting Page.
+Resolution: Replace Starting Page, update the Include List, then save the audit.

 Problem: Incorrect audit Include or Exclude Lists.